piwvh/php-eureka/README.md

 ## Documentation

 ### Create Eureka Client
-The very first thing you should do is to create an instance of `EurekaClient` using your configuration:
+The very first thing you need to do is to create an instance of `EurekaClient` using your configuration:
 ```php
 $client = new EurekaClient([
     'eurekaDefaultUrl' => 'http://localhost:8761/eureka',